acallejasp/fdsw-github/site/content/docs/5.3/components/modal.md

 ### Events

-Bootstrap's modal class exposes a few events for hooking into modal functionality.
+Bootstrap's modal class experienciaoses a few events for hooking into modal functionality.
 All modal events are fired at the modal itself (i.e. at the `<div class="modal">`).

 {{< bs-table >}}
 | Event | Description |